Information and advice

 Responding to repair requests

-Landlords are advised to respond to disrepair complaints in writing to their tenant within 14 days, detailing the action you intend to take and a timescale for the work to be completed.
-If the landlord does not undertake the repairs and the local authority serve an enforcement notice, the landlord may not evict the tenant using section 21 for 6 months.
+In response to the Homes (Fitness for Habitation) Act 2018, Landlords are advised to respond to disrepair complaints in writing to their tenant within 14 days, detailing the action you intend to take and a timescale for the work to be completed.
+If the landlord does not undertake the repairs, tenants can take their own legal action against their landlrods independant of any action the council take.

 Eviction - Section 21